 When we arrived at Yulara, the service village for the Uluru-Kata Tjuta National Park, we were thrilled to discover a very inviting swimming pool at the Ayers Rock Resort’s campground.

 Uluru, also known as the Ayers Rock, needs no introduction.
-It is by far the most recognizable Australian landmark.
+It is by far the most recognizable Australian landmark and a popular destination for any Central Australian road trip.
 The nearby Kata Tjuta is another interesting geological feature made up of boulders and cobbles of different sizes and rock types.

-We spent three days exploring the park, walking in the early hours to avoid the heat of the day and driving around in the middle of the day.
+We spent three days exploring the park and checking out the local Uluru wildlife, walking in the early hours to avoid the heat of the day and driving around in the middle of the day.